NU-CUCIS/microstructure-optimization-sampling/README.md

 ## Citation
 If you use this code or data, please cite:

-Arindam Paul, Pinar Acar, Reda Al-Bahrani, Wei-keng Liao, Alok Choudhary, Ankit Agrawal.
-CheMixNet: Mixed DNN Architectures for Predicting Chemical Properties using Multiple Molecular Representations.
-Thirty-second Conference on Neural Information Processing Systems (NIPS), 2018, DOI: https://arxiv.org/abs/1811.08283
+Arindam Paul, Pinar Acar, Ruoqian Liu, Wei-keng Liao, Alok Choudhary, Veera Sundararaghavan, Ankit Agrawal.
+Data Sampling Schemes for Microstructure Design with Vibrational Tuning Constraints.
+Journal of American Institute of Aeronautics and Astronautics, 2018

 ## Questions/Comments:
 email: apaul@u.northwestern.edu